awsdocs/aws-transit-gateway-guide/doc_source/how-multicast-works.md

 Learn how route tables, network ACLs, and security groups handle multicast traffic\.

-## Route tables<a name="multicast-route-tables-overview"></a>

-Route tables are not used to handle multicast traffic\.
-Instead, we send all multicast traffic to the transit gateway that is associated with a multicast domain, when you add a subnet to that multicast domain\.
+When you enable multicast on a transit gateway, it acts as a multicast router\.
+We send all multicast traffic to the transit gateway that is associated with a multicast domain, when you add a subnet to that multicast domain\.

 ## Network ACLs<a name="multicast-nacl"></a>